FAQs

 What kinds of projects do we document?

-We document a wide range of civic science activities, including science communication programs, participatory research initiatives, science policy efforts, and informal science learning.
-Our focus is on how these efforts are designed, funded, and implemented in practice.
-We also welcome suggestions of projects and people that we should explore or consider including.
+We document a wide range of civic science solutions from science communication initiatives, participatory research activities, science policy efforts, and informal science programming.
+Our focus is on how these efforts are designed, funded, implemented, and ultimately, the lessons learned.
+We welcome suggestions of projects and people that we should explore or consider including.
 Have a suggestion?
 Email us at teams@csmedialab.org.

 7